Taritsyn/BundleTransformer/NuGet/BundleTransformer.CleanCss/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of Clean-css version 3.4.24.
+   1. Added support of Clean-css version 4.0.10;
+   2. Completely changed the configuration settings of CSS-minifier, therefore it is recommended to remove old settings from `Web.config` file.

    ====================
    POST-INSTALL ACTIONS